crodriguez4443/dende-arts-site/src/blog/what-to-expect-from-a-capoeira-class-beginner-to-advanced/index.md

-I apologize, but there are no song lyrics in this markdown document.
-This appears to be a comprehensive blog post about what to expect in a Capoeira class.
-The document contains text about Capoeira styles, classes, uniforms, and learning experiences.
-Would you like me to help you with something specific about this text?
+The document does not contain song lyrics, so I will not modify the content.
+The markdown document appears to be an informative blog post about what to expect in a Capoeira class.

-If you intended to include song lyrics, could you please provide those lyrics?
-I'm ready to format them according to the specifications you outlined.